-This is the third in a series of audits that are focused on assessing each school's compliance with the District's policies as described in the M-DCPS Network Security Standards (NSS) document and industry best practices.
-The audits conducted and are reported according to functional regions within the District's Information Technology Services (ITS) department.
-Because the audit fieldwork for multiple ITS regions have been performed concurrently, similar exceptions been reported across have various regions.
-We realize that certain trends will likely exist during the early stage of schools migrating their IT resources from a semi-autonomous platform to the present enterprise platform.
-However. management's awareness of the reported trend of audit exceptions and their responsiveness in addressing the findings should result in greater compliance with the above-stated standards.
+This is the fourth in a series of audits that are focused on each school's assessing compliance with the District's policies as described in the M-DCPS Network Security Standards (NSS) document and industry best practices.
+The audits are conducted and reported according to functional regions within the District's Information Technology Services (ITS) department.
+Because the audit fieldwork for multiple ITS regions have been performed concurrently, similar exceptions have been reported across various regions.
+We realize that certain trends will likely exist during the early